LWAYVE/android-sdk/README.md

 </FrameLayout>
 ```
-Next, add the following code to the Activity hosting the playback control:
+Next, add the following code to your Activity to initialize the control:

 ```
 public class MainActivity extends Activity {